 Certain fruits like apples, peaches, avocado, and pears should be stored with ascorbic acid to prevent discoloration.
 You might also consider it for vegetables like artichokes and sweet potato to maintain peak color.

 Package Well and Freeze Fast

 Once the vegetables and fruits are appropriately prepped, cooked/blanched, and cooled, allow them to thoroughly drain and dry.
 Kitchen towels can speed up the process, especially for certain intact items like green beans or whole berries.

 Some fruits like apples and nectarines tend to freeze better with juice, but most vegetables and many fruits can be packed without any juice.
 After draining, you can tightly pack them in freezer bags or wrap and frozen in their bulk packaging.
 (Sugar or syrup packing is often recommended for fruit, but a small amount of juice and ascorbic acid can work just as well.)

 If you have space, it’s a good idea to freeze fruits and vegetables in a single layer on a tray first, then immediately pack them in bags or wrap.
 This keeps them from clumping together and makes it easier to remove portions.

 Cooked purees can be stored in large containers, but it’s even better to use silicone ice cube trays or containers designed especially for freezing single servings.
 This works especially well for baby food, where you only want to thaw a small amount at one time.

 Once you have your packages loaded and ready for storage, stack up already frozen items and move them to one side of your freezer.
 Spread the new packages across the open areas to encourage speedier freezing, which will discourage freezer burn and help preserve taste.

-Have your own tips for freezing summer’s best?
+Have your own tips for freezing spring and summer’s harvest?
+Prefer canning or fermenting to freezing?
 Favorite uses for your frozen stores?
 As always, thanks for your questions and comments, and keep ‘em coming!